19hours/sg-statutes/Acts/Monetary Authority of Singapore Act.md

 “regulatory authority”, in relation to a foreign country or territory, means an authority of the foreign country or territory exercising any function that corresponds to a regulatory function of the Authority under this Act or any of the written laws set out in the Schedule.

+[Act 31 of 2017 wef 04/06/2018]

 [Act 9 of 2013 wef 18/04/2013]

 ### Power of Authority to make regulations for this Part

-30AAJ\.—(1) The Authority may make regulations for the purposes of this Part, including regulations to prescribe anything which may be prescribed under this Part.
+41\.—(1) The Authority may make regulations for the purposes of this Part, including regulations to prescribe anything which may be prescribed under this Part.

 (2) Without prejudice to the generality of subsection (1), regulations made under this section may provide that any contravention of any specified provision of the regulations shall be an offence punishable —